Activity reports check changes of translations, for projects, components or individual users.

 The detailed listing is a per language overview:

 Translators can comment on both translation and source strings.
-Each Component configuration can be configured to receive such comments to an e-mail address, and using the developers mailing list is usually the best approach.
+Each Component configuration can be configured to receive such comments to an e-mail address (see Source string bug reporting address), and using the developers mailing list is usually the best approach.
 This way you can keep an eye on when problems arise in translation, take care of them, and fix them quickly.